Lubna Olayan: Other activities

 Olayan joined the Board of Directors of INSEAD in December 2005, and has been a member of its International Council since March 1997.
 In April 2007, she was elected as a member of the Board of Trustees for Cornell University.
 Olayan also joined the Advisory Board of Effat College, a private and non-profit girls college in Jeddah, Saudi Arabia, in April 2006.
 She is also a board member at Alfanar.
 She has been on the Board of Trustees of the "Arab Thought Foundation" since January 2002.
 Olayan was elected to the Board of the Down Syndrome Charitable Association in June 2005, a not-for-profit organization based in Riyadh.
 She was also appointed to the Board of Trustees of King Abdullah University for Science and Technology (KAUST).
 In June 2018, she was elected as a member of the MIT Corporation.
 In 2010, she was awarded the Cornell Entrepreneur of the Year.
 As of 2014, she is listed as the 86th most powerful woman in the world by Forbes.
-Olayan serves on the Board of Trustees of the World Economic Forum.
+Olayan is on the board of trustees of the World Economic Forum.

 Personal life

-She is married to John Xefos, an international attorney from the United States, and they have three daughters all residing in Riyadh, Saudi Arabia.
+She is married to John Xefos, an American attorney, and they have three daughters all residing in Riyadh, Saudi Arabia.
 She is the daughter of Saudi billionaire businessman Sulaiman Olayan.